NYU-CDS-Capstone-Project/HydroGAN/README.md

     * ~~Change the subcube sampling procedure to let non-128 multiple cubes to be selected as well~~
         * ~~Current way = (2048/128 - 2)^3 = 2744 different subcubes only~~
         * ~~New way = (2048 - 128*2)^3 = 5.7 billion different subcube combinations~~
+    * Change the subcube sampling procedure
+        * Currently, the subsampling subsamples all the training samples and stores them.
+            * in the self.samples under HydrogenDataset2
+        * Change this to quickly sample when the get_samples() function is called.
+            * incorporate get_samples into "\_\_getitem\_\_"
+            * get_samples should open f itself without reading the whole 2048 cube wholly, sample using the coordinates and f.close()
     * Calculate the total number of different subcubes we can sample from
 * VAE
     * Investigate why VAE is not producing any hydrogen masses?
 (Probably an issue with the decoder part of the VAE)